wombleton/gitlaw-nz/acts/U/Unit Titles Act 2010.md

     *   (b) refuses to sign the document.

-    (5) If the body corporate signs any document pursuant to subsection (3), the body corporate must certify in writing that it has complied with subsections (1) to (4) and give a copy of the certificate to the Registrar when lodging the document for registration.
+    (5) If the body corporate signs any document pursuant to subsection (4), the body corporate must certify in writing that it has complied with subsections (1) to (4) and give a copy of the certificate to the Registrar when lodging the document for registration.

     (6) The Registrar may rely on the certificate.

+    Section 86(5): amended, on 5 December 2013, by [section 10][338] of the Unit Titles Amendment Act 2013 (2013 No 140).

 ##### 87 Payment of ground rental by body corporate